 There is nothing quite like loading yourself into a single, poorly padded, seat for multiple hours that can soon lead to some major discomfort.
 But don’t let that stop you from exploring!
-You can survive a long-haul flight if you pack some airplane essentials and know a few tips for what to wear and what seat to pick!
+You can survive a long-haul flight if you pack some airplane essentials and know a few tips for what to wear on a long flight and what seat to pick!

 What to Wear For a Long Flight

 My go-to long-haul flight outfit is pretty simple.
 This is one time when comfort is a priority, but that doesn’t mean you have to look frumpy.
-You can leave the pajama pants packed away and still survive a long flight in economy with a few little tricks.
+You can leave the pajama pants packed away and still survive a long flight in economy wearing comfortable clothes.
+Affiliate links are included in this post.

 - Comfortable Pants